 From the users perspective, there will initially only be minimal differences between the SNIC and NAISS regimes.
 The allocation process for resources will continue in the same way as previously, se below for more information on NAISS Rounds of applications.
 Some other frequently asked question (FAQ) about the transition is outlined below.

 NAISS will take over the financing of the current SNIC-systems Dardel, Tetralith, Alvis, Bianca and Rackham, as well as storage systems and cloud services located at different sites across Sweden.
 Over time, NAISS will consolidate new hardware resources to a single national site.
-Personal and support functions will continue to be distributed across Sweden as NAISS will establish local branches in collaboration with universities.
+Staff and support functions will continue to be distributed across Sweden as NAISS will establish local branches in collaboration with universities.

 What types of resources will NAISS provide to support Swedish research?